dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-adjust-validation-rules-at-runtime.md

 }
 ```

-5\) Than add the method updateValueAndValidity\(\) to the body surrounding method for updating values and validity:
+5\) Then add the method updateValueAndValidity\(\) to the body surrounding method for updating values and validity:

 ```js
 setNotification(notifyVia: string): void {